What is our DIY investment option?

 Investment riskAs your pension will remain invested, there’s a risk that your investments could go down in value.

-Sustainability of incomeYou need to consider the longer-term impact of making withdrawals from your pension pot because you could run out of money before you want it to.
+Sustainability of incomeYou need to consider the longer-term impact of making withdrawals from your pension pot because you could run out of money too soon.